 Ralph Hocking founded Experimental Television Center as a 501(c)(3) non-profit in 1971, an outgrowth of a media access program he established at Binghamton University in 1969.

-Fifty years later, the Center continues to provide support and services to the media arts community.
+In continuous operation for over fifty years, the Center continues to provide support and services to the media arts community.

 - To encourage the creation of work using new electronic media technologies